n0mjs710/HBlink4/docs/configuration.md

 ### Disabling Connections

-Set `enabled: false` to temporarily disable a connection without removing it from the configuration:
+Set `enabled: false` to temporarily disable a connection without removing it from the HBlink4 server configuration:

 ```json
 {